-Because of updated guidance from the CDC, the Alabama Department of Public Health (ADPH) recommends that all persons in schools wear masks as part of a layered approach to reduce the spread of this virus.
-Local schools boards may issue a directive for masks as recommended by the guidance.
-The SBCA Administration has determined our COVID-19 Guidelines for the 2021-2022 school year as seen below with masks optional.
+Updated guidance from the CDC, the Alabama Department of Public Health (ADPH) recommends the following guidelines to help reduce the spread of this COVID-19.
+The SBCA Administration has determined our COVID-19 Guidelines for the remainder of the 2021-2022 school year as seen below with masks optional.

 SBCA will contact trace, communicate directly with those in close contact, and empower parents to make a decision that is best for their child.
 Individuals determined to be in close contact in the school setting will NOT be required to stay out of school.

 |If a student or staff member…||Procedure|

 |Feels sick or have symptoms of an illness||Stay home.
 Recommend COVID test, especially if symptoms become worse or if there has been direct exposure.

 |Tests positive for COVID||Must stay home for 5 days following the onset of symptoms or a positive test.
 Student must be asymptomatic or symptoms are resolving (without fever for 24 hours without the use of medication), followed by 5 days of wearing a mask when around others to minimize the risk of infecting people they encounter.|